7 Best DIY Carwash Tips

 Keeping your automobile sparkling clean can be a tedious and lengthy task.
-That’s why car owners prefer to spend a little bit of money and send their cars to the closest car wash.
+That’s why car owners prefer to spend a little money and send their cars to the closest car wash.

 Do not wash your car in the sun.
 Why?
 Firstly, water acts as a glass/mirror under the sun.
 If left alone, water drops or soap become spots once it dries up in the sun and can damage a car’s paint over time.
 In some cases, it may even initiate metal corrosion and rusting.

 Now that you know when is the best time to wash your automobile, you can prepare the materials that you will need to clean it up.
-Be organized and put everything in one basket so that you won’t need to go and look for this and that each and every time.
-At the same time, this can be quite tiring, frustrating and discouraging.
+Be organized and put everything in one basket so that you won’t need to go and look for something missing every time.
+Altogether, this can be pretty tiring, frustrating, and discouraging.

 Use a duster to clean off the dust deposits on your paint.
 Start by dusting the car off with a duster.

-Then, wash the car with warm water and then apply the liquid wash by using either your sponge or microfiber towel.
-Wash off the soap by starting from the top and work your way to the bottom to make sure that each side of the car is evenly cleaned.
+Then, wash the car with warm water and apply the liquid wash using either your sponge or microfiber towel.
 Dip your fabric in the first bucket of water, rinse the towel and spin the excess water.
 Then use the towel to wipe away the liquid wash.
 The effect will be an instantly cleaner paint!
+Wash off the soap starting from the top and working your way to the bottom to ensure that each side of the car is evenly cleaned.

 Once you’re done, dry the car by using your microfiber towel.
-(I personally do not advise the chamois cloth as it thickens when dried and it does not have a buffing effect on the paint.
-And, if you are using wash and wax product, the chamois cloth will rub off the wax coating film from your paint).
+(I do not advise the chamois cloth as it thickens when dried and does not have a buffing effect on the paint.
+And, if you are using wash and wax products, the chamois cloth will rub off the wax coating film from your paint).
 I prefer a microfiber towel which does the trick perfectly.
-This specific towel can quickly absorb water while also shining your paint, which saves you precious time.
-Wipe in a descending order to avoid re-wiping on the same areas of the car.
-Wipe the windows by using the same towel.
-In doing so, make sure that there is not any dirt that can scratch the glass.
+This specific towel can quickly absorb water while shining your paint, saving you precious time.
+Wipe in a descending order to avoid re-wiping on the same areas of the car; wipe the windows using the same towel.
+In doing so, make sure that no dirt can scratch the glass.

-Who does not want shiny and glossy tires?
-Here, you can use a gloss spray on the side walls to get that shiny look.
+Who does not want glossy tires?
+Here, you can use a gloss spray on the side walls to get that polished look.
 However, prevent the spray from getting on the surface of the tires as it can make the tires a bit slippery.

-I hope that you have enjoyed this post and now that you know how to clean your car by yourself, you will not queue up at the car wash and probably save money in the long run.
+Hope that you have enjoyed this post.
+Now that you know how to clean your car yourself, you will not queue up at the car wash and save time and money!